 Some people suffer from insomnia because they can’t seem to turn their brain off at night.
-Magnesium helps to slow down your thinking by regulating a neurotransmitter called GABA.
+Magnesium helps to calm the nervous system, decreasing anxiety and slowing down your thinking at night by regulating a

 GABA (short for Gamma-Aminobutyric acid) is an important amino acid that plays a key role in your overall sleep health.
 One of the primary functions of GABA is, essentially, to help your brain power down for the night.
 This neurotransmitter slows down the communication between your brain and your central nervous system, helping you relax, de-stress, and ultimately, fall asleep.

-Magnesium helps your body maintain healthy levels of GABA, allowing for more restorative sleep.
+Magnesium helps your body maintainallowing for more restorative sleep.
 Additionally, GABA can help calm both body and mind while you prepare for sleep.
 This calming ritual is a natural boost to your circadian rhythms.

 Supplemental Magnesium Regulates Stress and Anxiety

-German scientists recently tested the link between magnesium and stress when it comes to sleep.
+German scientists recently tested the link betweenwhen it comes to sleep.
 Their results found that increasing the participant’s daily magnesium intake helped participants regulate both the sympathetic and parasympathetic nervous systems.

 Regulating these two systems is critical for healthy sleep.
 The parasympathetic nervous system, often called the “rest and digest” system, allows your body to prepare for sleep by slowing down your heart rate and relaxing other systems in your body.
 The sympathetic nervous system, on the other hand, is also known as your “fight-or-flight” response system, leaving you in a heightened state of arousal.

-When these two systems reach equilibrium through the use of magnesium supplements, participants in the German study saw a decrease in sleep disorders, irritability, poor concentration, and depression.
+When these two systems reach equilibrium through the use of magnesium supplements,saw a decrease in sleep disorders, irritability, poor concentration, and depression.